-In connection with the Quarterly Report on Form 10-Q of Replimune Group, Inc. (the "Company") for the period ended December 31, 2018, as filed with the Securities and Exchange Commission on the date hereof (the "Report"), the undersigned, Robert Coffin, Ph.D., President and Chief Executive Officer of the Company, hereby certifies, pursuant to 18 U.S.C.
+In connection with the Annual Report on Form 10-K of Replimune Group, Inc. (the "Company") for the fiscal year ended March 31, 2019, as filed with the Securities and Exchange Commission on the date hereof (the "Report"), the undersigned, Robert Coffin, Ph.D., President and Chief Executive Officer of the Company, hereby certifies, pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, that to the best of his knowledge:

-- (1) the Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and - (2) the information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+(1) the Report fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934; and

+(2) the information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.

-Date: February 14, 2019 By: /s/ Robert Coffin
+By: /s/ ROBERT COFFIN

 Robert Coffin, Ph.D.
-President, Chief Executive Officer (Principal Executive Officer)
+President and Chief Executive Officer (Principal Executive Officer)